DooiLabs/context101/README.md

 🧠 **Personalized learning roadmap** : Context101 remembers your questions, struggles, and progress.
 By asking the right follow-up questions as you learn, it continuously refines a roadmap tailored just for you.

+Traditional courses (like Udemy, Coursera) take 100+ hours.
+Context101 gets you building a website in about an hour.
 Have fun learning with Context101!

 ## Quick Start